fredgod833/OrionApp/README.md

 ## API documentation

-You can view the diffrent API endpoints from this table:
+You can view the different API endpoints from this table:

+### Open endpoints

 - `api/auth`: